-The LGO program offers a variety of internships looking at problems related to delivering and using energy.
-These internships provide a unique opportunity to pair a student’s engineering and MBA studies with an energy engineering and management concentration.
+The LGO program offers energy management internships, especially related to delivering and using electricity and gas.
+Other companies offer projects around sustainable energy usage, solar energy, and fuel cells.
+Internships provide a unique opportunity to pair a student’s engineering and MBA studies with an energy engineering and management concentration.
 For students looking to go even deeper, both the Mechanical Engineering and Civil Engineering departments have specializations in energy, and MIT’s Energy Initiative is a campus-wide organization focused on the topic.

 Adam Chao (LGO ’16)

 Problem: PG&E owns and operates the natural gas system in northern and central California.
 That system includes over 2,500 regulator stations that control the gas flow, which moves natural gas from high-pressure transmission lines to lower-pressure distribution lines.
 Regulators can fail through a variety of causes.
 For example, sulfur contaminants or debris can build up inside the regulator.
 When they fail, it can cause significant pressure in the pipeline.
 Therefore, regulator system safety is critical.
 PG&E has made significant efforts to link regulator stations to the supervisory control and data acquisition (SCADA) system for remote monitoring.
 By installing more SCADA sensor at regulator stations, PG&E can use predictive analytics of sensor data to identify safety issues before they occur.